nhsbsa/nhsbsa-digital-playbook/src/data/data-visualisation/accessibility/design-a11y.md

 ## Accessibility of colours

 Please refer to the [Colour Guidance page](../../colour/) for standards on accessible colour use, palettes and appropriate contrasts to use.
+As an NHS organisation, we follow [NHS identity guidelines][service manual] to help ensure we are accessible to users.

 For colour contrast; ensure there is enough of a contrast between the colours used.
 The Web Content Accessibility Guidelines (WCAG) which the UK accessibility legislation aligns to, require a 3 to 1 ratio for graphical elements and 4.5 to 1 ratio for text.
 The [WebAIM Colour Contrast Checker][webaim 1] may help, or [this Colour Contrast Checker][webaim 2].